Roasted-Sugar-Maple-Nuts/ENSE271Project/activity1/README.md

 The affinity diagram created with data from the initial project discussion.

 ### User Story Map
 The user story map as of May 18, 2021.
-The content is possibly subject to changes as more ideas come into fruition.
+The content is subject to change as more ideas possibly come into fruition.
 The most recent changes can be viewed on [StoriesOnBoard](https://landofooo.storiesonboard.com/m/copy-of-roasted-sugar-maple-nuts-usm).

 ### Meeting Notes